 With fried eggs, there's no beating or whisking of the egg before cooking it.
 Instead, the egg is cracked directly into a hot pan.

 There are two types of fried eggs: sunny-side up and over.
 The difference?
 Sunny-side up eggs are not flipped and over eggs are.
 The terms over-easy, over-medium and over-hard refer to how long the eggs are cooked after flipping them.
 And while flipping eggs without breaking the yolks isn't the easiest thing in the world, it's not that difficult either.

 For sunny-side up, heat the pan over medium-high heat.
 Add butter, let it sizzle for a minute, then crack your egg into the pan.
 Season with Kosher salt right there in the pan.
 The objective is to cook the eggs until the tops of the whites are fully set while the centers of the yolks are still liquid.
 A great trick is to add a tablespoon of water to the pan and then cover it.
 The steam helps cook the tops of the eggs, and by the time the water evaporates, it's done.
 Loosen the edges with your silicone spatula, slide it onto a plate, then season with freshly ground black pepper.

 For over eggs, you're going to flip the egg once the whites are mostly set.
 To flip, use a flat spatula, which you ease underneath the egg and gently tip it over.
 This is actually pretty easy, especially if the eggs are fresh—the membrane around the yolk weakens as it ages.

 For over-easy, cook for another minute, then serve; the whites will be cooked, but the yolk still runny.
-For over-medium, cook for another minute and a half; the yolks will be partly cooked but still liquid.
+For over-medium, cook for another minute and a half; the yolks will be partially cooked but still liquid.
 Over-hard means the yolks are solid; cook for another two minutes or longer.

 04 of 05